Streaming enumeration on nested documents: Enumerable compact sets: a data structure for output-linear delay

 \begin{proposition} Fix $k\in\nat$.
 Let $\D = (\Sigma, V, I, \ell, r, \lambda)$ be an unambiguous and $k$-bounded \dsabbr{}.
 Then the set $\L_\D(v)$ can be enumerated with output-linear delay for any $v\in V$. \end{proposition}

-It is important to notice that the enumeration algorithm of the previous proposition does not require any preprocessing over $\D$ and the main idea is to perform some sort of DFS traversal over the nodes.
-Given that $\D$ is unambiguous, we know that this procedure will not enumerate any output twice.
-Moreover, given that $\D$ is $k$-bounded, we also know that on a fix number of steps it will find something to output, which is necessary to bound the delay.
-Therefore, from now we assume that all \dsabbr{} are unambiguous and $k$-bounded for some fix~$k$.
+The enumeration algorithm above does not require any preprocessing over $\D$ and the main idea is to perform some sort of DFS traversal over the nodes.
+By this proposition, from now we assume that all \dsabbr{} are unambiguous and $k$-bounded for some fixed~$k$.

-The next step is to provide a set of operations that allow to extend an \dsabbr{} $\D$, maintaining $k$-boundedness.
-Furthermore, we require these operations to be fully-persistent~\cite{driscoll1986making} in order to always keep the previous versions of the data structures.
+The next step is to provide a set of operations that allow extending an \dsabbr{} $\D$ while maintaining $k$-boundedness.
+Furthermore, we require these operations to be fully-persistent: a data structure is called \emph{fully-persistent} if every version can be both accessed and modified~\cite{driscoll1986making}.
+In other words, the previous version of the data structure is always available after each operation.
 To satisfy the last requirement, the strategy will consist in extending $\D$ to $\D'$ for each operation, by always adding new nodes and maintaining the previous nodes untouched.
-Then $\cL_{\D'}(v) = \cL_{\D}(v)$ for each node $v \in V$ and the structure will be fully-persistent.
-More precisely, fix an \dsabbr{} $\D = (\Sigma, V, I, \ell, r, \lambda)$.
-Then for any $a \in \Sigma$ and $v_1, \ldots, v_4 \in V$, we define the operations:
+Then $\cL_{\D'}(v) = \cL_{\D}(v)$ for each node $v \in V$, and so, the structure is fully-persistent.